kodirov8788/firewall-explaining/README.md

 ## Overview

 **Firewall Explaining** is a tool designed to help users understand, visualize, and debug firewall rules and network security configurations.
-It provides clear, human-readable explanations for firewall rules, simulates traffic flow, and helps you identify misconfigurations or security gaps.
+It provides clear, human-readable explanations for firewall rules, simulates traffic flow, and helps identify misconfigurations or security gaps.

 Explore the live app: [firewall-explaining.vercel.app](https://firewall-explaining.vercel.app)